Parametrized higher category theory: Cocartesian fibrations and model categories of marked simplicial sets

 \nomenclature[catscocart]{$\Cat_{\infty/S}^\cocart$}{$\infty$-category of cocartesian fibrations over $S$} \nomenclature[cats]{$\Cat_{\infty/S}$}{$\infty$-category of $\infty$-categories over $S$}

-\begin{exm} Let $\Cat_\infty$ denote the (large) $\infty$-category of (small) $\infty$-categories.
-Then there exists a \emph{universal cocartesian fibration} $\sU \to \Cat_\infty$, which is characterized up to contractible choice by the requirement that any cocartesian fibration $\pi: X \to S$ (with $S$ a (small) simplicial set) fits into a homotopy pullback square
+\begin{exm}[{\cite[\S 3.2.2]{HTT}}] Let $\Cat_\infty$ denote the (large) $\infty$-category of (small) $\infty$-categories.
+Then there exists a \emph{universal cocartesian fibration} $\sU \to \Cat_\infty$, which is characterized up to contractible choice by the requirement that any cocartesian fibration $\pi: X \to S$ (with essentially small fibers) fits into a homotopy pullback square

 Concretely, one can take $\sU$ to be the subcategory of the arrow category $\sO(\Cat_\infty)$ spanned by the representable right fibrations and morphisms thereof. \end{exm}